jackhwl/Aspnet-Core-6/SecuringAspNetCore6WithOAuth2AndOIDC/README.md

 * Demo - Using an Authorization policy (API)
 * Demo - Fine-grained Policies with Scopes
 * Demo - Creating Custom Requirements and Handlers
+## Section 9: Dealing with Token Expiration, Reference Tokens, and Token Revocation
+* Demo - Token Lifetimes and Expiration